tedserbinski/www-jekyll/_posts/2013-04-07-the-entrepreneurial-gold-rush-why-i-moved-from-san-francisco-to-detroit.markdown

 **Detroit is about to get hit by a perfect storm of economical drivers**.

+- **The Bankruptcy** &mdash; Detroit filing for bankruptcy finally lets Detroit get out of an overwhelming amount of liabilities.
+With nearly $18 billion in debt, and only $1 billion in revenue, Detroit is upside down.
+Nearly $0.60 on every dollar of income is paying down debt.
+It's not going to better the city, but rather, pay off decades of past mistakes.
+The bankruptcy finally restructures this debt so that more of the city's income can go to improving its own infrastructure and solving issues.
 - **The Business Titans** &mdash; [Dan Gilbert][7] (founder of Quicken Loans, majority owner Cleveland Cavaliers), [Roger Penske][8] (owner of Penkse Racing and a number of related automobile companies), [Mike Ilitch][9] (owner of the Detroit Tigers, Detroit Red Wings and Little Caesars Pizza), and [Bill Ford][10] (yes, that Ford).
 - **Michigan Governor** &mdash; Governor of Michigan, [Rick Snyder][11], Republican strategist, former chairman of the board of Gateway, Inc., and one of the first venture capitalists in Michigan.
 - **The M-1 Rail** &mdash; Connecting downtown Detroit to greater parts of Metro Detroit through a [light rail/streetcar system][12].